All Episodes

 So there are no checks and balances.

-The chains of the constitutions, they're gone.
+The chains of the Constitutions, they're gone.

-Media, they don't watch government, they cheerlead for government.
+Media, they don't watch government.

-And now we've got Mr. Dashell, we've got Mr. Geithner, we've got God knows how many of these people that think, well, this is the rule of men, not the rule of law.
+We've got God knows how many of these people that think, well, this is the rule of men, not the rule of law.

 These laws, a higher fixed law, doesn't apply to me.